aaronrancsik/prismedia/README.md

   prismedia_upload.py --version

 Options:
-  --name=NAME  Name of the video to upload. [default: video filename] -d, --description=STRING  Description of the video. [default: default description] -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING  Category for the videos, see below. [default: Films] --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] --disable-comments  Disable comments (Peertube only) [default: comments are enabled] --nsfw  Set the video as No Safe For Work (Peertube only as YT API does not support) [default: video is safe] -h --help  Show this help.
+  --name=NAME  Name of the video to upload. (default to video filename) -d, --description=STRING  Description of the video. (default: default description) -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING  Category for the videos, see below. (default: Films) --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING  Choose between public, unlisted or private. (default: private) --disable-comments  Disable comments (Peertube only as YT API does not support) (default: comments are enabled) --nsfw  Set the video as No Safe For Work (Peertube only as YT API does not support) (default: video is safe) --nfo=STRING  Configure a specific nfo file to set options for the video.
+                By default Prismedia search a .txt based on video name See nfo_example.txt for more details -h --help  Show this help.
   --version  Show version.